geoserver/geoserver.github.io/_posts/2023-10-15-geoserver-2-24-0-released.md

 Thanks to Peter Smythe (AfriGIS) and Jody Garnett (GeoCat) for making this release.

-Thanks to everyone who helped test the release canidate: JP Motaung, Georg Weickelt, Peter Smythe, Tobia Di Pisa, and Giovanni Allegri.
+Thanks to everyone who helped test the release candidate: JP Motaung & Nicolas Kemp, Georg Weickelt, Peter Smythe, Tobia Di Pisa, and Giovanni Allegri.

 We would like to thank our 2023 sponsors [North River Geographic Systems Inc](https://northrivergeographic.com/) and [How 2 Map](https://www.how2map.com/) for their financial assistance.

-Keeping GeoServer sustainable requires a long term community commitment If you are were unable to contribute time testing the release candidate, [sponsorship options](https://geoserver.org/sponsor/) are available via OSGeo.
+Keeping GeoServer sustainable requires a long term community commitment If you were unable to contribute time testing the release candidate, [sponsorship options](https://geoserver.org/sponsor/) are available via OSGeo.

 ## Upgrade Notes